-At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and the new non-surgical alternative, the endoscopic sleeve gastroplasty (ESG).
+At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and a new non-surgical alternative, the endoscopic sleeve gastroplasty (ESG).

 Which is the better option for you will depend on how you view the risks and benefits.
 The traditional sleeve (1) is a more invasive procedure with a generally higher risk profile, particularly that of staple line leakage, but it's been shown over many years to deliver excellent weight loss results.
 The ESG (2) is less invasive with faster recovery times but as a new procedure, there is little data available on medium and long term outcomes.
-The available studies show good weight loss, broadly comparable to those with gastric banding, we simply need more time to see the long term effect.
-This is true of all new procedures..
+The available studies show good weight loss, but a little less than with the surgical sleeve.

 What is an endoscopic sleeve gastroplasty?

-The major benefit of the endoscopic sleeve gastroplasty is that it is performed endoscopically with a stitching device placed into the stomach through the mouth.
+The major benefit of the ESG is that it is performed endoscopically with a stitching device placed into the stomach through the mouth.
 This means that unlike surgery, there is no cutting or stapling, no scarring and no wounds.
-The procedure is carried out by pioneering surgeon Jamie Kelly, in Southampton, under general anaesthetic and usually takes 1-1.5 hours.
+The procedure is carried out by pioneering surgeon Jamie Kelly, in Southampton, under general anaesthetic and usually takes about an hour.